digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 | **01:30**    | **90 min**| **Overall**                                                                    |                                                |

 {: .objective }
-> In this session, our goal is to familiarize ourselves with open-source projects on GitHub.
+> In this session, our goal is to familiarize ourselves with open source projects on GitHub.

 <div class="page-break"></div>